Code-Institute-Submissions/mackey123-vintage_vinyl_v1_MarResub/README.md

  - I also had to add fav icon error which required a simple fix of just adding <link rel="stylesheet" href="{% static 'css/base.css' %}"> to my head element links.

- - I experienced my CSS not been applied to my live site when I deployed from herokyu the sewcond time, to fix this I had to first chekc my AWS Bucket and make sure everything was up to date which it was.
+ - I experienced my CSS not been applied to my live site when I deployed from herokyu the sewcond time, to fix this I had to first check my AWS Bucket and make sure everything was up to date which it was.
 I then had to check my heroku logs which informed me that it was my database.url not havebeen exported.
 This then allowed my CSS to be appplid Once it was successfully exported.

- - I cannot get the media to be uploaded to my deployed heroku site even after creating a file on the Amazone bucket, I have had the deploying steps done at the start yet these problems were not visble until yesterday when I went to redeploy.
+ - I cannot get the media to be uploaded to my deployed heroku site even after creating a file on the Amazon bucket, I have had the deploying steps done at the start yet these problems were not visble until yesterday when I went to redeploy.
+I have not solved the issue regarding the images yet and while solving these I seemed to have lost the use of my account button on the main page, it only seems to work when you change the viewport now this was not here earlier, my CSS has started to not be applied to my gitpod site hwoever is working on my deployed site?
+I have had a tab open with the tutors the last 12 hours and Did not fully solve the bug, eventually got my CSS appplied to my heorku app after geting it to finally deploy, but then as a result I have no images still on my deployed site and I lost the use of my Account button on the home page.
+These issue are all popping up right before my submission time and I think I will not be able to solve them in that time as most our new.

- -
+ -I was hoping to be done at this tage however it has been problem after the other the last few days so Apolies for a unfinished project.

  -

  ## Points to Consider

- - I have been working on this project fopr what feels like forever and have enjoyed not one second of it, the update from Gitpod set me back so much that even now when I am writing this on the day of submission I think I will still not get the project working fully due to having to constantly to re-install and redo much of the project.
+ - I have been working on this project foor what feels like forever and have enjoyed not one second of it, the update from Gitpod set me back so much that even now when I am writing this on the day of submission I think I will still not get the project working fully due to having to constantly to re-install and redo much of the project.

 ## Credit
 First I would like to thank my mentor Samantha for all the help and then the Code Institute!
 I would also like to thank all the tutors you have all been amazing and lastly but not least anyone on Slack who reached out and helped with my many problems.